 ISLAND – Period of uncertainty, stress or divided energy.

 Lines which appear like small branches rising from the life line are achievement lines.
 They indicate positive events such as marriage, the completion of an education or study, promotion in a job or improved financial status.
 The person has an active nature.
 A rising line from the first quarter length of the life line to the mount of Jupiter is a line of ambition.

-Short fine lines which droop downward off the inside of the life line usually indicate a change.
-It can also suggest an adverse incident, such as a loss, divorce or other upsetting circumstance.
+Short fine lines which droop downward on the outside of the life line usually indicate a change.
+They can also be signs of travel.
+If the drooping line is on the inside (thumb side), it can depict an adverse incident, such as a loss, divorce or other upsetting circumstance.
 If they appear at the end of the life line as tasselled or feathered lines, it is a sign of weariness and a warning not to overdo things.

 A broken line is when a section of the line is missing before the line continues.
 A clean break shows uncertainty, whether for health or another part of life.
 It may be showing that change is necessary; whether due to relocation, illness, accident or different experience, it serves as a cautionary to take more care during that time.
 The reason why a break in a line depicts change is that the proper flow of the energy is interrupted, leaving a space which may necessitate a decision for transformation or a breather in life.